Please find below a comprehensive list of all the Ditcham Park School Governors.

-|Mr C Pickett||Chairman of Governors & Chairman of Marketing Sub Committee|
+|Mr C Pickett||Chairman of Governors & Chairman of the Building Sub-Committee|

-|Mr S Howarth||Member of Finance Sub Committee|
+|Mr G Hughes||Member of Building Sub Committee|

 |Sir Sherard Cowper-Coles, KCMG, LVO||Mrs P M Holmes – (Founding Headmistress 1976 – 1999)|